stratomercata/stratomercata-website/source/_videos/privacy-on-chain-and-the-rise-of-zcash.md

 hosts: ["Bob Summerwill", "Victor Wong", "Kieren James-Lubin", "Jim Hormuzdiar"]
 description: "[ZCash](https://z.cash/) is 1251% up in the last 3 months.
 [Firo](https://firo.org/) up 377%, [Dash](https://www.dash.org/) up 223%, [Monero](https://www.getmonero.org/) up 50%.
 It seems that privacy is the new meta-narrative.
 What on earth is happening?
 What changed?"
 img: /images/covers-for-spaces/privacy-on-chain-and-the-rise-of-zcash.png
+table_of_contents:
+  - link: "#introductions"
+    title: "Introductions"
+  - link: "#what-is-blockchain-privacy"
+    title: "What is blockchain privacy and why is it important?"
+  - link: "#blockapps-early-privacy-work"
+    title: "BlockApps early privacy work and lessons learned"
+  - link: "#what-is-zero-knowledge"
+    title: "What is zero knowledge and how does it work?"
+  - link: "#zcash-implementation"
+    title: "Zcash implementation and tumblers"
+  - link: "#zk-evms-and-programmability"
+    title: "ZK-EVMs and general programmability"
+  - link: "#zcash-price-performance"
+    title: "Zcash price performance and mobile wallets"
+  - link: "#closing-and-next-week"
+    title: "Closing thoughts and preview of next week"
 ---

 ## Transcript

 <!-- TABLE_OF_CONTENTS -->

+<a id="introductions"></a>

+### Introductions

 **Victor Wong:**
 Okay.
 Welcome everyone.
 We have a very special and very timely topic today.
 Privacy on-chain and the rise of Zcash.
 And we sort of have a special guest today.
 So I'm Victor Wong.
 I am founder and chief product officer at BlockApps.
 I'll get to our normal guests, but today we have Jim.
 Do you want to give us a quick intro?

 **Jim Hormuzdiar:**
-Yeah, I'm also, I've known Victor and Kieran for years.
+Yeah, I'm also, I've known Victor and Kieren for years.
 I'm one of the founders of BlockApps and CTO.

 **Victor Wong:**
 And you're here in particularly because I would call you a Zcash expert, having written your own Zcash client.